zvxzdx/runeforge-wiki-ru/specific-guide/ui/simple-hud-template.md

 There will also be gray colored folders called “Empty layers for actions (Ignore)”.
 They are needed in order to not break when batch processing the template.

 ## Video Guide
+Follow the video until the 17th minute, then scroll further.
 <br>
 <div align="left">
   <a href="https://www.youtube.com/watch?v=9BMv-_M00ac"><img src="https://img.youtube.com/vi/9BMv-_M00ac/0.jpg" alt="Guide on how to use the simple hud template"